TITLE 89: SOCIAL SERVICES

 3) Acknowledgement of Reporting Responsibility

-A) Individuals who became mandated reporters on or after July 1, 1986, by virtue of their employment shall sign statements acknowledging that they are mandated to report suspected child abuse and neglect in accordance with Section 4 of the Abused and Neglected Child Reporting Act [325 ILCS 5/4].
+A) Individuals who became mandated reporters on or after July 1, 1986, by virtue of their employment shall sign statements acknowledging that they are mandated to report suspected child abuse and neglect in accordance with Section 4 of the Act.
 The statement shall be on a form prescribed by the Department, but provided by the employer.
 (See Appendix A.) The statement shall be signed before beginning employment and shall be retained by the employer as a permanent part of the personnel record.

-B) The Department shall provide, upon request at a reasonable cost of $.50 each, copies of the Abused and Neglected Child Reporting Act to all employers employing persons who are mandated to report under this Act.
+B) The Department shall provide, upon request at a reasonable cost of $.50 each, copies of the Act to all employers employing persons who are mandated to report under the Act.

 4) Interference with Reporting Prohibited